-The course focuses on developing the fundamentals of the subject and the practical experimental skills needed for the study of all sciences.
-The course covers Electric Circuits, Motion, the behaviour of Light, Sound Waves, Energy and Space.
+The Year 7 physics course focuses on developing the fundamentals of the subject and the practical experimental skills needed for the study of all sciences.
+The curriculum covers an introduction to forces, the behaviour of light, sound waves, energy, and space.

-A major part of this course is performing experiments whether powering a light bulb with a lemon or seeing sound waves.
-Practical work is at the heart of Physics.
+• A major part of this course is performing experiments, whether it's powering a light bulb with a lemon or observing sound waves.
+Practical work is at the heart of physics.

-The course builds on what is learned in Year 7 as well as exploring new areas of the subject.
-The focus on discovery through practical work guides our students through a course covering: Magnetism, Thermal Physics, Forces, Pressure, Optics and the Universe.
+Building on the knowledge gained in Year 7, the Year 8 course explores new areas of physics.
+The focus on discovery through practical work guides students through topics such as electricity, magnetism, energy transfers, motion, and pressure.

-• The experiments involved in Year 8 further develop practical skills while building in mathematical skills of data handling and problem solving.
-Making electromagnets and working with hydraulics all adds to the fun.
+• The experiments in Year 8 further develop practical skills while incorporating mathematical data handling and problem-solving.
+Creating electromagnets and working with hydraulics add to the fun and engagement.